LRGI-tech/celesta-bi-pbi-xmla-proxy/README.md

 # celesta-bi-pbi-xmla-proxy

-A Google Cloud Function that acts as a proxy for Power BI XMLA endpoints, enabling secure execution of DAX queries against Power BI datasets with user impersonation capabilities.
+A Google Cloud Function that acts as a proxy for Power BI XMLA endpoints, enabling secure execution of DAX queries against Power BI datasets with Service Principale authentication and supporting user impersonation.

+It is primarily designed to enable RLS testing, which is otherwise not natively supported by the PowerBI service API.

 ## Overview